-Afghan political leader Abdullah escapes attack on Kabul ceremony
+Attack in Kabul kills at least 27 people, wounds dozens

 Broadcaster Tolo News showed live footage of people running for cover as gunfire was heard.

+A ministry of interior spokesman said that operations were continuing to secure the area around the attack.

+The gathering marked the anniversary of the death of Abdul Ali Mazari, an ethnic Hazara leader who was killed in 1995 after being taken prisoner by the Taliban.
+Several people were killed in a similar attack on the same commemoration last year, which Islamic State said was carried out by its militants.

-Afghan President Ashraf Ghani tweeted that the attack was “a crime against humanity and against the national unity of Afghanistan”.
+President Ashraf Ghani tweeted that the attack was “a crime against humanity and against the national unity of Afghanistan”.

+Abdullah, who escaped, was runner-up in the last three Afghan presidential elections, each of which he disputed.
+He has served as chief executive of a coalition government since 2014 and is also a former foreign minister.

-He added he had telephoned Abdullah, his longtime political rival.
+Ghani said he had telephoned Abdullah, his longtime political rival.
 Abdullah is contesting an Electoral Commission announcement last month declaring Ghani the winner of September’s presidential election.

-Several people were killed in a similar attack on the same commemoration last year.
-Islamic State militants claimed responsibility for that attack.

 Hazaras are mostly Shi’ite Muslims.
 Minority Shi’ites have been repeatedly attacked by Sunni Muslim militant groups in Afghanistan.